astronomer/astro-sdk/docs/astro/sql/operators/load_file.rst

            :start-after: [load_file_example_7_start]
            :end-before: [load_file_example_7_end]

-        To check if the native path will be used for data transfer for a combination of file location and database, refer section :ref:`supported_native_path`
+        To check if the native transfer will be used for data transfer for a combination of file location and database, refer section :ref:`supported_native_path`

 #. **native_support_kwargs** - Since we support multiple databases they may require some parameters to process a file or control error rate etc, those parameters can be passed in ``native_support_kwargs``.
 These parameters are passed to the destination database.